altera-fpga/altera-fpga.github.io/docs/embedded-designs/doc_modules/rsu/rsu-separate-ssbl.md

 ## Using Separate SSBL Per Bitstream

-When using Remote System Update on Stratix® 10, Agilex™ 7, Agilex™ 5 and N5X™ devices, each configuration bitstream from QSPI contains the HPS FSBL (First Stage Bootloader), specifically U-Boot SPL.
+When using Remote System Update on Stratix® 10, Agilex™ 7, Agilex™ 5, Agilex™ 3 and N5X™ devices, each configuration bitstream from QSPI contains the HPS FSBL (First Stage Bootloader), specifically U-Boot SPL.
 In order to allow the most flexibility and compatibility, you must design your system so that each bitstream loads its own copy of the HPS SSBL, specifically U-Boot image.

 This page presents details on how to achieve this for both the cases when U-Boot images are stored in QSPI flash, and when they are stored in SD card.